 Question 13.
 What are the policy changes for homebuilders?

 FAA Response.
 The FAA understands the substantial convenience to aircraft builders of locating the entire aircraft construction process at the same location, specifically in an airport hangar.
-The new policy offers protections that never existed in the FAA's prior policy.
-First, the FAA recognizes amateur-built aircraft construction as an aeronautical activity to be accommodated at airports on reasonable terms, without unjust discrimination and without granting an exclusive right.
+The new policy offers protections that never existed in FAA's prior policy.
+First, FAA recognizes amateur-built aircraft construction as an aeronautical activity to be accommodated at airports on reasonable terms, without unjust discrimination and without granting an exclusive right.
 Second, the new policy provides for the safe construction of amateur-built aircraft in hangars (see Question 8).
 As an airport asset management tool, an airport sponsor leasing a vacant hangar for amateur-built aircraft construction may incorporate progress benchmarks in the lease to ensure the construction project proceeds to completion in a reasonable time.

 Question 14.
 Is it possible that some aspects of aircraft construction may not be permissible in all hangars?

 FAA Response.
 Some hangars may not be designed to accommodate aircraft construction or all phases of aircraft construction.
 Airport sponsors have an obligation to mitigate inherent hazards in the operation, and to prevent unsafe conditions or practices.
 For example, a sponsor could prohibit painting or other use of volatile or highly flammable materials in a hangar.

 Question 15.
 Does the policy apply to privately constructed hangars on federally obligated airports?